Tavus vs HeyGen: which one is better if I need a real-time video agent that can talk back instantly?

 Frequently Asked Questions

-Is Tavus or HeyGen better if I specifically need an AI that can talk back instantly?
+Is Tavus or HeyGen better if I need a real-time agent that responds instantly?

 Summary